-This document is delivered with the software deliverable D5.3.1 Initial LinkSmart-enabled environment.
+This document is delivered with the software deliverable D5.3.2 Initial LinkSmart-enabled environment.
 This deliverable documents the prototype from a LinkSmart environment perspective and includes descriptions of the typical integrations done, one based on proxies and another one where the integration is done in the device.
 The document includes also an overview of what a LinkSmart environment is.
+Furthermore it contains a description and user guide of the tools developed within the BEMO-COFRA project that easies debugging of event based systems within LinkSmart.